Frontenac Neighbours Saving Neighbours cardiac arrest response

 I an interested in this program.
 I do however have a couple of questions.
 1) will the CPR taught be chest compression CPR only?
 I have concerns about administering artificial respiration.
 2) What about insurance coverage?
 Is there an indemnification clause to the volunteers?

-Will asked about 1 year ago
+Will asked over 1 year ago

 Excellent questions.